 Doctor of Business Administration Careers

 The businesses that succeed are the businesses that can innovate and change.
 In our globalized business environment, that’s more true than ever before.
 This is why more and more businesses are seeking out leaders who can serve as change agents.
-In many cases, they are turning to professionals who hold a Doctor of Business Administration.
+In many cases, they are turning to professionals who hold a Doctor of Business Administration (DBA).

-Where a PhD in Management and other business-oriented PhDs focused on addressing business and management from an academic perspective, a DBA degree is focused on using research to investigate and solve real-world business problems.
+Where a PhD in Management and other business-oriented PhDs are focused on addressing business and management from an academic perspective, a DBA degree is focused on using research to investigate and solve real-world business problems.
 In short, it’s a business doctorate for those who want to advance their business careers.
 And the career outlook for those with a DBA degree is strong.

 A Variety of Industries Want People With DBA Degrees

 The top levels of business management need people who can foresee business trends and develop key innovations.
 In some cases, in-house management training can help develop leaders with high-level skills.
 But in many other cases, businesses look outside their own company to find people who can navigate—and inspire—change.
 Often, they turn to professionals with DBA degrees.

 According to the U.S. Bureau of Labor Statistics, the largest employers of executive-level employees in 2021 were:1

 - Judgment and decision-making

 - Complex problem-solving

 Those With a DBA Degree Offer In-Demand Skills